Black Friday → 40% OFF Annual Plans

 With Aircall, you also get great analytics that will allow you to keep track of your KPIs in real time.

-Here are a few great outbound prospecting examples to get you inspired:
+Here are powerful outbound prospecting examples to inspire your campaigns:

 This email was received by the company after one of its employees attended a session at a large marketing conference.